DeepConvContext: A Multi-Scale Approach to Timeseries Classification in Human Activity Recognition: Introduction

 \section{Introduction}

-Inertial-based Human Activity Recognition (HAR) has, over the past two decades, notoriously relied on a sliding window-based classification approach \cite{bullingTutorialHumanActivity2014}.
-Enabling near real-time prediction, this method divides continuous sensor data into overlapping windows, each of which is independently classified by a machine learning model such as the DeepConvLSTM \cite{ordonezDeepConvolutionalLSTM2016}.
+Inertial-based Human Activity Recognition (HAR) in wearable computing research has, over the past two decades, traditionally relied on a sliding window-based classification approach \cite{bullingTutorialHumanActivity2014}.
+Enabling near real-time prediction, this method divides continuous sensor data into overlapping windows, each of which is independently classified by a machine learning model, such as the DeepConvLSTM \cite{ordonezDeepConvolutionalLSTM2016}.
 While subsequent research has sought to enhance models' capabilities through the integration of mechanisms like attention \cite{zhouTinyHARLightweightDeep2022} to better model temporal patterns, these models remain fundamentally constrained by their dependence on sliding windows, restricting broader temporal understanding across windows \cite{bullingTutorialHumanActivity2014}.